 And then there are the fantastic kills from the baby from hell.
 I love how the film cuts from some awful act of violence to the cutest baby you’ve ever seen.
 It feels completely jarring, surreal and works really well.

 I Don’t Want To Be Born also goes by other titles such as The Devil Within Her, Sharon’s Baby and The Monster which is the title that is being used for a new Blu Ray release from Network Releasing who are fantastic with their titles and so I look forward to how great this title will look.
 70’s Joan Collins in High Def!
 We really don’t deserve it.
 And we’ve only just had Blu Ray releases of both The Bitch and The Stud.

 I actually think this film is a masterpiece.
 It’s also my favourite film from 1975.
 Yes, I think it’s better or maybe just as good as Jaws and One Flew Over The Cuckoo’s Nest.

-Of course there are those who dismiss this title as just 70’s exploitation fluff.
-But that lazy summation disregards the beautiful cinematography, the time capsule aspect of the time the film captures both on and off camera (there was a real thirst for horror movies amongst British cinema goers in the 70’s) and the set design which is pinpoint perfect.
+Of course, there are those who dismiss this title as just 70’s exploitation fluff.
+But that lazy summation disregards the beautiful cinematography, the time capsule aspect of the time the film captures both on and off camera (there was a real thirst for horror movies amongst British cinema-goers in the 70s and 80s) and the set design which is pinpoint perfect.
 Oh, and the acting is pretty fantastic too.
-This film may be an Exorcist/Rosemary’s Baby rip-off but just like Beyond The Door it more than holds it’s own just like Piranha did in the wake of Jaws or Zombie Flesh Eaters after Dawn of the Dead.
+This film may be an Exorcist/Rosemary’s Baby rip-off but just like Beyond The Door it more than holds its own just like Piranha did in the wake of Jaws or Zombie Flesh Eaters after Dawn of the Dead.